Current Students - Life in the UK

 The International Team are available to help answer any questions, particularly if you need information about immigration and extending your visa.
 We offer information and advice on a range of topics and can also provide you with supporting letters for extending your visa, inviting a family member to visit you, and for visiting another country.

 During term time, we run regular drop-in sessions.
 At the start of each week, you will receive a link to the online drop-in session by email.
-The dates will also be published on our website.Ìý
+Dates for these sessions will also be published on our Opportunities to Meet Us ±è²¹²µ±ð.Ìý

 If you have any questions throughout the year, you can also email the team at international@qmu.ac.uk.

 The International Team organise several social events for international students.
-These usually include a familiarisation tour of Edinburgh, a Christmas lunch, and a bus tour.
+These usually include a familiarisation tour of Edinburgh, a Burns Night lunch, and a bus tour.

 Students' Union